harisont/concept-alignment/summer-school/presentation.md

 ## The problem
 - manually building a translation lexicon
   - is time consuming
-  - requires significant linguistic knowledge
+  - requires significant linguistic knowledge \pause
 - desire to __automate__ this process at least in part \pause
   - possible when __example parallel data__ are available